RootThePlanet/Reddit_AI_BotBuster/README.md

-# RedditAIBotBuster
+# Reddit AI BotBuster
 Reddit AI BotBuster is a userscript that spots potential bots and AI posts on Reddit.
 It scans as you browse, highlighting suspicious content with color-coded outlines and shows a popup with usernames and snippets.

 ## Description

-Reddit AI BotBuster is a userscript that highlights potential bot and AI-generated posts on Reddit.
-It uses advanced heuristics to detect suspicious content and marks them with color-coded outlines so you can easily spot anomalies in your feed.
+This Tampermonkey userscript scans Reddit pages in real time for posts and comments that exhibit AI- or bot-like characteristics.
+Using advanced heuristics with fractional weights, the script analyzes features like explicit AI disclaimers, lack of contractions, repetitive sentence structure (low burstiness), reduced lexical diversity, and low bigram uniqueness.
+It further enhances detection with basic semantic coherence, proper noun consistency, context shift, and syntactic complexity analyses.

+A unique feature of this version is that it factors in the user's account age—if a user’s account is less than **2 months old**, a small penalty is applied, increasing the likelihood of flagging very new accounts.
+Flagged elements are outlined (red for bot-like, blue for AI-like, purple for mixed signals), and a persistent popup in the top-right corner shows a count and details of all flagged items.

-## Installation Guide
+## Installation & Usage

 1. **Install Tampermonkey:**
-   Add the Tampermonkey extension to your browser (available for Chrome, Firefox, etc.).
+   Add the [Tampermonkey extension](https://www.tampermonkey.net/) to your browser.

 2. **Create a New Script:**
-   Click the Tampermonkey icon and choose "Create a new script".
+   Click the Tampermonkey icon, select “Create a new script…”, and delete any pre-filled code.

-3. **Paste the Code:**
+3. **Paste the Script Code:**
-   Delete any sample code in the editor and paste the script from this repository.
+   Copy the entire script code (from the file provided) and paste it into the editor.

-4. **Save and Enable:**
+4. **Save & Enable:**
-   Save the script and ensure it's enabled in Tampermonkey.
+   Save the script and ensure it is enabled.
+Then, reload Reddit pages.

-5. **Reload Reddit:**
+5. **View Results:**
-   Visit or reload a Reddit page.
-The script will scan your feed and highlight posts/comments that look suspicious.

-## How It Works

-- **Red Outline:** Bot-like content
-- **Blue Outline:** AI-generated content
-- **Purple Outline:** Both Bot and AI signals detected
-- A popup in the top-right displays a live count and details of flagged content.

-## Contributing

-Feel free to fork the repo and suggest improvements or new features!
+   The script will scan posts and comments dynamically.
+Flagged items will be highlighted, and you can click the popup in the top-right to view details.

-## License
+## Notes

-This project is licensed under the MIT License.
+- **Threshold & Weights:**
+  The detection threshold is set to 5.
+Fractional weights were tuned to reduce false positives while still capturing suspicious AI-like patterns.

+- **Dynamic Content:**
+  The script uses a MutationObserver and a periodic scan (every 3 seconds) to handle new and expanding content.

+- **Further Adjustments:**
+  You can tweak the weights or threshold directly in the script if needed.

+Enjoy a more authentic Reddit experience with enhanced detection of automated and AI-generated content!